YWolfeee/YWolfeee.github.io/_pages/about.md

 News
 ======
-- (Feb 2023) I am selected as a "top reviewer" for AISTAT 2023.
+- (Sept.
+2023) Our chain-of-thought theory paper is accepted for an **oral presentation** at NeurIPS 2023.
+See you in New Orleans!
-- (Dec 2021) I am honored as [Person of the Year 2021](http://m.cyol.com/gb/articles/2021-12/28/content_XM2l5spYg.html) of Peking University (The highest annual honor, 10 people per year among all undergrad and grad students) thanks to [the Intelligent Campus Charity Entrepreneurship Program](https://github.com/Yuanpei-Intelligence) I founded and led.
-See [our website](https://yppf.yuanpei.pku.edu.cn) with more than a million visits.
+- (Feb.
+2023) I am selected as a "top reviewer" for AISTAT 2023.

 Publications
 ======